 All documents should be prepared in English and submitted to the application form.

 All attachments should be formatted as a single PDF file, in the following order: CV, transcripts, personal statement, consent for participation.
 The file should be named with your last name and first name, e.g., “Smith John.pdf.”
-Separately, attach the COVID-19 certificate and the list of preferred projects (preferred projects can also be emailed to the program coordinator no later than the last day of recruitment).
+Separately attach the list of preferred projects (preferred projects can also be emailed to the program coordinator no later than the last day of recruitment).

 Curriculum Vitae (C.V.) with a list of academic as well as non-academic accomplishments.
 Please use the template [.docx].